devnull-tools/soda/README.md

 ### execute (description, command, [*args])

 Executes a command and checks if it was sucessfull.
-The output will be redirected to *$LOG_FILE* and the result will be .
+The output will be stored in the variable *$LAST_EXECUTION_OUTPUT* and the result will be .

     execute "Pushing commits" git push
     # outputs according to exit code: